-Easy seed: Beans and Peas
+Beans and Peas

 Common Beans and Peas are among the easiest plants to save seed from.
-If you have Pers and Berps in your garden, all you have to do is forget to pick some toward the end of the season and let them dry down on the plant.
+If you have Peas and Beans in your garden, all you have to do is forget to pick some toward the end of the season and let them dry down on the plant.
 For better quality and a higher seed yield, set aside a few of the best whole plants for seed saving.
 When you pull up the plant at the end of the season, dried seeds will be ready for you to save.
 All you have to do is shell them from the pod.
 Make sure the pods are crispy dry or the seed may not be as mature as would be ideal.
 Harvest before the rains start in the fall.

-Snap Pers and Berps that are picked for market for fresh eating do not have mature seed, so you cannot simply dry these down and plant them.
-BUT you can plant any dry berps you grow or buy from the grocery store, but they may be of unknown origin and be poorly adapted to your garden.
-Dried Pers from the grocer's can also be planted, but make sure they are not split peas.
+Snap Peas and Beans that are picked for market for fresh eating do not have mature seed, so you cannot simply dry these down and plant them.
+BUT you can plant any dry beans you grow or buy from the grocery store, such as pinto beans or black beans.
+Dried Peas from the grocer's can also be planted, but make sure they are not split peas.